goldenpipes/pfUI-addonskinner/README.md

 You can check some code in `skins` folder to get the idea of how it is done and go on from there with your own skins and ideas.
 Do not forget to add your skins to `pfUI-addonskinner.toc` file.

-**Please, keep in mind that I won't skin addons that I personally don't use and therefore won't add them to this repository.
-Feel free to fork and publish your personal skinns on your own.
-Thanks for understanding.**
+If you want a skin for an addon not shown, fork my repo and make the skin! open a PR and i will add it to this repo!

 ## Installation
 **This addon will not function without [pfUI](https://github.com/shagu/pfUI) installed**